 Will kick you out of the secure area at night.
 Security guard told us to sleep in the Chapel that is next to the police office in the entrance terminal.
 It has padded benches, room for about 8 people to sleep in there. – Tricia

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us about their time at Washington Reagan Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Washington Reagan Airport.

 What to Expect